 - Heavier than natural gas or propane burning models

-5. Bi-fuel and Tri-fuel systems
+5. Dual-fuel and Tri-fuel systems

 Tri-fuel systems switch between three types of fuels, giving you even more flexibility.
-The best home backup generator combination would be a diesel, propane, natural gas, which gives you the best of all worlds.
+The best home backup generator combination would be a diesel, propane, and natural gas, which gives you the best of all worlds.

 Keep in mind that depending on the region you live in, certain types of fuel might be more preferable to others.
 For example, the earthquake prone West coast should not be looking at natural gas as a fuel source.
 Likewise, if you live in Montana where temperatures can drop to 40 degree below or lower, natural gas and propane are not ideal fuel sources.
 Check with your local businesses to see what they use as their fuel source and follow their lead.